VRChat Performance Options

 • Oculus Quest 1 is set to 2x MSAA.

-• Oculus Quest 2 is set to 4x MSAA.
+• Oculus Quest 2, 3, and Pro is set to 4x MSAA.

 This cannot be changed.